 So, let’s get started!

-3 Different Ways to Boot Into Android Recovery
+3 Different Ways to Boot Into Recovery Mode On Android In 2018

 It’s the most popular and traditional way to Boot Into Android Recovery or bootloader mode (if allowed) or the download mode.
 We’ll get to them later; let’s stick with the Recovery for now.